With lost jobs, lockdowns and other life-altering changes, 2020-22 was crazy.

 It’s quite probable that some things have changed and your activities need a fresh look…ask yourself if your your wishes expectations still current.

-Q. If you made a 2019 goal to run a marathon and spent several hours a week training for it, is the training still necessary?
+Q. If you made a goal in 2021 to run a marathon and spent several hours a week training for it, is the training still necessary?
 Or, could you use that time for a new goal?

 Take Action Today